 All the accoutrements of the B2B internet would be preserved as would B2C.
 Net neutrality would probably vanish because the pipes would belong to the small number of infrastructure companies that paid for the new thing to be built and marketed.
 Cable and telecom companies would likely be the mainstays.

 As with the roll out of Internet 1.0 the USA and richer countries would benefit first and new countries could only connect when they agreed to meet and enforce the new regime.
 It would be messy and uneven but the vast majority of the world’s population would quickly find a way to live with it.
-They might miss some of the edginess and unpredictability of the old order but as long a Netflix, Google Search, Amazon, email and the BBC were still there they would rub along.
+They might miss some of the edginess and unpredictability of the old order but as long as Netflix, Google Search, Amazon, Tesco, email and the BBC were still there they would rub along.